Contents

 Initial enthusiasm can fade without the right structure to support ongoing CE.
 To make it stick, your program needs more than good content.
 It needs continuity and champions.

-• Appoint CE leads or advocates in each department to keep momentum going.
+• Appointing CE leads or advocates in each department to keep the momentum going.

-• Regularly refresh course options to align with evolving industry needs.
+• Regularly refreshing course options to align with evolving industry needs.

-• Create a feedback loop to learn what’s working and adapt over time.
+• Creating a feedback loop to learn what’s working and adapt over time.

 How Vector LMS Supports Professional Engineer Continuing Education

-Vector Solutions offers online accredited courses to fulfill continuing education and professional development hour requirements for engineers.
-Our professional engineer continuing education courses will keep your workforce licensed and up to date with the latest technology, codes, and best practices.
+Vector Solutions offers online, accredited courses to fulfill continuing education and PDH requirements for your team.
+Our professional engineer CE courses will keep your workforce licensed and up to date with the latest technology, codes, and best practices.

 • Avoid Fines and License Suspensions: Failing a continuing education audit can result in fines, license suspensions, and probation, costing your organization time and resources.